 The Civil Engineering (CE) undergraduate program Student Outcomes are listed in the following.
 Graduates of the program are expected to attain these Student Outcomes by the time of graduation.

-(e) An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-(g) An ability to communicate effectively
+an ability to communicate effectively with a range of audiences

 an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts